Brain Tumours

 Summary

 While getting diagnosed with a brain tumour can be scary, it is important to get diagnosed as early as possible to increase your chances of successful treatment.
 If you are experiencing any of the symptoms associated with brain tumours, please do not hesitate to see a doctor as soon as possible.
-Your doctor will be able to accurately diagnose your condition and find a treatment method that is best suited to your needs.
+Your doctor will be able to accurately diagnose your condition and find a brain tumour treatment method that is best suited to your needs.

 Dr Sein Lwin Author